BitTorrent launches uTorrent Web to let you download and play files in your browser

 When we first started the project, our vision was to build a torrent client with simplicity and quick playability.
 With a simple download to play experience as the focal point of µTorrent Web, we see more users successfully downloading and playing torrents than with any other product in BitTorrent’s history.

-Despite today’s release, BitTorrent promises that the desktop version of uTorrent, which will now be referred to as uTorrent Classic, will live on: “Our long term plan is to continue development across both products and make them available on utorrent.com.”
+Despite today’s release, BitTorrent promises that the desktop version of uTorrent, which will now be referred to as uTorrent Classic, will live on: “Our long-term plan is to continue development across both products and make them available on utorrent.com.”

 uTorrent Web is only available for Windows, but it will likely be ported to other operating systems if this launch is successful.
 In our testing, however, the experience wasn’t ideal — uTorrent Classic is still significantly simpler to install and use.
-But the fact BitTorrent has managed to bring all the basic functionality into the browser is certainly a success.
+But the fact that BitTorrent has managed to bring all the basic functionality into the browser is certainly a success.